RakeshKanzariya2218/Paytm-fullstack-project/README.md

 # paytm Project

-This repository contains both backend and frontend code for the Vardhan project.
+This repository contains both backend and frontend code for the Paytm project.

 ## Structure